uhi22/foccci/README.md

 ## Todos for Later

+- [ ] Add additional mounting holes and and optional "Molex Mini-Fit Jr. Header, Dual Row" for the case, that the Deutsch is not needed in certain use cases.
 - [ ] The use of the LEDs on GPIO0 to 3 is not clear.
 Are they used in the automotive firmware at all?
 GPIO3: on the CCM, this is connected to µC.43 via R8 (0 ohms).
 Measure the pin.
 - [ ] Regarding AMS1117-3.3 for the 3v3 regulators.
 These are tried and tested, but you may wish to avoid the polarized capacitor by using a more modern regulator.
 Consider TLV75733PDBV "Stable With a 1-μF Ceramic Output Capacitor"
 - [ ] The STM32F103 seems to meet the requirements and it's popular but be aware that it has a basic ARM core with no FPU.
 And: Do we need a low-power variant (stm32L4 series)?